Call: 2022

-Victoria is instructed across all of Chambers’ core specialisms, including civil law, crime, regulatory, environmental and public law.
-She regularly appears in the Magistrates’, Crown and civil courts.
+Victoria is instructed across all of Chambers’ practice areas, including civil, criminal, regulatory, environmental and public law.
+She regularly appears in the Magistrates’, Crown and Civil Courts.
 She has a particular interest in the intersection between civil and criminal law.
 Further details of her work and recent cases can be found using the links on the left.

-Prior to coming to the Bar, Victoria worked as a paralegal in the financial crime and regulatory department at a leading defence firm.
-Victoria’s work included defending in SFO and FCA prosecutions and in high profile corporate manslaughter and health and safety cases.
-She also volunteered as a trade union representative and for the Schools Consent Project, delivering workshops on the definition of consent within schools.
+Prior to coming to the Bar, Victoria worked as a paralegal in the financial crime and regulatory department at Hickman & Rose.
+Victoria’s work included defending in high profile corporate manslaughter and health and safety cases, as well as proceedings brought by the SRA, SFO and FCA.
+She volunteered as a trade union representative as well as for the Schools Consent Project, delivering workshops on the definition of consent within schools.

 Victoria appears regularly in the Crown and Magistrates’ Courts, conducting criminal cases for both prosecution and defence across first appearances, summary trials, and sentencing hearings.
 Judges have remarked on her “focused, persuasive and fearless” advocacy.